jlheard/spades/memory-bank/progress.md

 3. **Refine Game Rules and Complexity**:
    - Consider adding more advanced features such as the inclusion of Jokers (Big and Extra), along with the exclusion of 2 of Clubs and 2 of Hearts, as per the updated rules.
    - Refine the existing rule set to ensure balance and fairness, based on player feedback.

+4. **State Management Improvements**:
+   - Consider implementing a dedicated GameState engine to centralize state management
+   - This would provide a single source of truth for game state
+   - Would make state transitions more explicit and easier to track
+   - Could include state for spades breaking, bidding, scoring, and game progression

 ---